 Lux et Veritas Leadership Program

-The Lux et Veritas Leadership Program is a selective, one-year fellowship for Yale undergraduates who are Buckley Program Student Fellows in their junior, sophomore, and second-semester freshmen years.
-This program, which runs from January to December, includes a winter retreat, week-long summer program, and monthly sessions during the academic year.
+The Lux et Veritas Leadership Program is a selective, one-year fellowship for Yale undergraduates who are Buckley Program Student Fellows in their junior, sophomore, and freshmen years.
+This program, which runs from January to September, includes a winter retreat, week-long summer program, and monthly sessions during the academic year.

 Upon successful completion of all program requirements, students will receive a $1,500 stipend to cover travel and other expenses.